 PM 2.5 – These are smaller particles with diameters of 2.5 micrometres and smaller.
 PM 2.5 particles can also be inhaled and can often be more harmful as they can get deep into your lungs.

-Particulate matter contains very small particles of solids and liquids that can cause several health complications if exposed to in sufficient quantities.
-PM 2.5 in particular can be very dangerous for health as they are so small, they can get into your lungs and some of the smaller particles can even get into your blood stream.
+Particulate matter contains very small particles of solids and liquids that can cause several health complications if exposed in sufficient quantities.
+PM 2.5 in particular can be very dangerous for health as they are so small, they can get into your lungs and some of the smaller particles can even get into your bloodstream.
 With continuous exposure to these particles, it can lead to respiratory and cardiovascular health complications.

 The finer particulate matter is also responsible for causing haze in heavily polluted areas across the world.

 Air pollution is a major problem that affects countries across the globe.
 In Europe, the European Union had established the Cleaner Air For Europe Directive (CAFÉ Directive).
-This directive aims establish a long-term strategy to combat air pollution and protect the population from the effects on human health and the surrounding environment.
+This directive aims to establish a long-term strategy to combat air pollution and protect the population from the effects on human health and the surrounding environment.

 As part of the directive, the EU are enforcing limit values and thresholds for specific air pollutants which must not be exceeded within buildings.
 In commercial, residential, industrial, and educational buildings, indoor air pollution must be monitored and regulated in order to comply with legislation.
 This can be done by installing an air filtration system with high-performance filters that can remove pollutants from the indoor air.